All Episodes

 You know, this is what gets me is that you're exactly right in terms of the relative size and what they were doing.

-As a matter of fact, if these guys they're Russian citizens taking American identities, if they were American citizens, everything there's not a thing they've been said to have done, including that that float with a cage on it and a woman in it and a orange jumpsuit in a cage, saying with locker up written on it.
+If they were American citizens, everything, there's not a thing they've been said to have done, including that float with a cage on it and a woman in it in an orange jumpsuit in a cage saying with locker up written on it.

-I mean, if that's all they're up to, it would have been normal uh politics in an American election.
+I mean, if that's all they're up to, it would have been normal politics in an American election.

-Now this is big stuff.
+Now, this is big stuff.

-Well, I wonder is Mueller dealing with this, because it there is clearly evidence of Russian collusion in the campaign to destroy one of the candidates.
+Because there is clearly evidence of Russian collusion in the campaign to destroy one of the candidates.

-How can you trust what Muller is supposed to be looking at?
+That's what Mueller is supposed to be looking at.

 He is.